namtoki/English/stock/03_modifier.md

   - I'm `kind of` sleepy.
   - She is `kind of` rude.
   - It was `kind of` ... confusing.
+  - I guess it wasn't `that` important.
+  - We `might as well` walk there.
+  - They `may just as well` be married since they've been living together for years.
+  - Come on now, you `may as well` tell us.
+  - The guy I'm playing is a really good golfer?
+Well, I `may as well` give up before I start. (仕方ない)
 - 付け足し (後ろから修飾)
   - He doesn't like `(some)things like that`.
   - I think he's learning Spanish `or something like that`, if that makes sence.